Polyfrost/Hytils-Reborn/README.md

 - **Remove Replay Messages** - Removes replay messages from chat.
 - **Remove Tip Messages** - Removes tip messages from chat.
 - **Remove Online Status Messages** - Removes the online status messages from chat.
-- **Trim Line Separators** - Prevent separators from overflowing onto the next chat line.
-- **Clean Line Separators** - Change all line separator to become smoother.
-- **White Chat** - Make nons' chat messages appear as the normal chat message color.
-- **White Private Messages** - Make private messages appear as the normal chat message color.
-- **Colored Friend/Guild Statuses** - Colors the join/leave status of friends and guild members.
-- **Cleaner Game Start Counter** - Compacts game start announcements.
-- **Short Channel Names** - Abbreviate chat channel names.
-- **Game Status Restyle** - Replace common game status messages with a new style.
-- **Player Count Before Player Name** - Put the player count before the player name in game join/leave messages.
-- **Player Count on Player Leave** - Include the player count when players leave.
-- **Player Count Padding** - Place zeros at the beginning of the player count to align with the max player count.
-- **Party Chat Swapper** - Automatically change to and out of a party channel when joining/leaving a party.
-- **Swap Chatting Tab With Chat Swapper** - Automatically switch your [Chatting](https://github.com/Polyfrost/Chatting) chat tab when chat swapper swaps your chat channel.
-- **Remove All Chat Message** - Hide the "You are now in the ALL channel" message when auto-switching.
-- **Thank Watchdog** - Compliment Watchdog when someone is banned, or a Watchdog announcement is sent.
-- **Auto Chat Report Confirm** - Automatically confirms chat reports.
-- **Auto Party Warp Confirm** - Automatically confirms party warps.
-- **Guild Welcome Message** - Send a friendly welcome message when a player joins your guild.
-- **Shout Cooldown** - Show the amount of time remaining until /shout can be reused.
-- **Non Speech Cooldown** - Show the amount of time remaining until you can speak if you are a non.
 - **AutoWB** - Says configurable message to your friends/guild when they join.
 </details>
 <details>
   <summary>General</summary>

-# General
+# Tab
-- **Notify Mining Fatigue** - Send a notification when you get mining fatigue.
-- **Disable Mining Fatigue Notification in SkyBlock** - Disable the mining fatigue notification in SkyBlock.
+- **Highlight Friends In Tab** - Add a star to the names of your Hypixel friends in tab.
+- **Highlight Self In Tab** - Add a star to your name in tab.
 - **Hide NPCs In Tab** - Prevent NPCs from showing up in tab.
 - **Don't Hide Important NPCs** - Keeps NPCs in tab in gamemodes like SkyBlock and Replay.
 - **Hide Guild Tags in Tab** - Prevent Guild tags from showing up in tab.
 - **Hide Player Ranks in Tab** - Prevent player ranks from showing up in tab.
-- **Highlight Friends In Tab** - Add a star to the names of your Hypixel friends in tab.
-- **Highlight Self In Tab** - Add a star to your name in tab.
-- **Cleaner Tab in SkyBlock** - Doesn't render player heads or ping for tab entries that aren't players in SkyBlock.
 - **Hide Ping in Tab** - Prevent ping from showing up in tab while playing games, since the value is misleading.
 Ping will remain visible in lobbies.
-- **Broadcast Achievements** - Announce in Guild chat when you get an achievement.
-- **Broadcast Levelup** - Announce in Guild chat when you level up.
+- **Cleaner Tab in SkyBlock** - Doesn't render player heads or ping for tab entries that aren't players in SkyBlock.
+- **Hide Advertisements in Tab** - Prevent Hypixel's advertisements from showing up in tab.
 </details>
 <details>
   <summary>Game</summary>

 # Game
-- **Notify When Kicked From Game** - Notify in party chat when you are kicked from the game due to a connection issue.
-- **Highlight Opened Chests** - Highlight chests that have been opened.
-- **UHC Overlay** - Increase the size of dropped apples, golden apples, golden ingots, and player heads in UHC Champions and Speed UHC.
-- **UHC Middle Waypoint** - Adds a waypoint to signify (0,0).
-- **Lower Render Distance in Sumo** - Lowers render distance to your desired value in Sumo Duels.
-- **Hide Armor** - Hide armor in games where armor is always the same.
+- **Hide HUD Elements** - Hide HUD elements such as health, hunger, and armor bars where they are the same.
-- **Hide Useless Game Nametags** - Hides unnecessary nametags such as those that say "RIGHT CLICK" or "CLICK" in SkyBlock, BedWars, SkyWars, and Duels, as well as other useless ones.
+- **Hide Advertisements in Bossbars** - Hide bossbars that advertise Hypixel.
-- **Hardcore Hearts** - When your bed is broken/wither is killed in Bedwars/The Walls, set the heart style to Hardcore.
+- **Hardcore Hearts** - When your bed is broken/wither is killed in Bedwars/MiniWalls, set the heart style to Hardcore.
-- **Pit Lag Reducer** - Hide entities at spawn while you are in the PVP area.
 - **Hide Game Starting Titles** - Hide titles such as the countdown when a game is about to begin and gamemode names.
 - **Hide Game Ending Titles** - Hide titles that signify when the game has ended.
 - **Hide Game Ending Countdown Titles** - Hide titles that signify the time left in a game.
+- **Hide Armor** - Hide armor in games where armor is always the same.
+- **Hide Useless Game Nametags** - Hides unnecessary nametags such as those that say "RIGHT CLICK" or "CLICK" in SkyBlock, BedWars, SkyWars, and Duels, as well as other useless ones.
+- **Notify When Blocks Run Out** - Pings you via a sound when your blocks are running out.
+- **Middle Waypoint Beacon in MiniWalls** - Adds a beacon at (0,0) when your MiniWither is dead in MiniWalls.
+- **Hide Arcade Cosmetics** - Hide Arcade Cosmetics in Hypixel.
+- **Colored Beds** - Make beds a different color depending on the team they are on.
 - **Height Overlay** - Make blocks that are in the Hypixel height limit a different color.
+- **Hide Actionbar in Dropper** - Hide the Actionbar in Dropper.
+- **Lower Render Distance in Sumo** - Lowers render distance to your desired value in Sumo Duels.
 - **Hide Duels Cosmetics** - Hide Duels Cosmetics in Hypixel.
+- **Mute Housing Music** - Prevent the Housing songs from being heard.
 - **Hide Actionbar in Housing** - Hide the Actionbar in Housing.
-- **Hide Actionbar in Dropper** - Hide the Actionbar in Dropper.
+- **Pit Lag Reducer** - Hide entities at spawn while you are in the PVP area.
 - **Remove Non-NPCs in SkyBlock** - Remove entities that are not NPCs in SkyBlock.
-- **Middle Waypoint Beacon in MiniWalls** - Adds a beacon at (0,0) when your MiniWither is dead in MiniWalls.
-- **Mute Housing Music** - Prevent the Housing songs from being heard.
-- **Notify When Blocks Run Out** - Pings you via a sound when your blocks are running out.
+- **Highlight Opened Chests** - Highlight chests that have been opened.
+- **UHC Overlay** - Increase the size of dropped apples, golden apples, golden ingots, and player heads in UHC Champions and Speed UHC.
+- **UHC Middle Waypoint** - Adds a waypoint to signify (0,0).
 </details>
 <details>
   <summary>Lobby</summary>